 Taking on an Allotment Plot:

-You can contact as many of the Allotment Associations listed in the Table of Sites on the Sites page as you like and ask to join their waiting lists.
+You can contact as many of the Allotment Associations listed in the Table of Sites that is accessible on the Sites page as you like and ask to join their waiting lists.
 Once you reach the top of their list they will let you know.
 They will invite you to come and look at what plots are available.

 For all the Glasgow City Council sites you can also contact Sandy Paterson who is Glasgow City Council’s liaison officer for allotments.
 You can phone him on: 0141 287 4198 or e-mail him at: Alexander.Paterson@glasgow.gcsx.gov.uk.
 Alternatively his postal address is: Sandy Paterson, Natural Environment Officer, 4th Floor, Exchange House, 231 George St. Glasgow G1 2RX.
+Further information can be found on the GCC website

 There is usually a small annual rent for having a plot which is paid either to Glasgow City Council via the Allotment Association for the particular site that you join or paid directly to the Allotment Association in the case of a privately owned site.